andrerussowsky/project-payment/readme.md

 2. Navigate to the project directory.

-3. If you're using Docker, you can start a MongoDB instance using the following command:
+3. Start a MongoDB instance using the following command:

 ```bash
 docker build -t my-mongo .